Debate, Voting and Decorum

 - not use any displays or props in the Chamber.

 The Standing Orders contain provisions determining the length of members’ speeches during debate.
 In most cases, the maximum length of a speech is either 20 minutes or 10 minutes, plus an additional 10 or 5 minutes for questions and comments, although there are instances where members may speak for an unlimited amount of time.
+For more information, see the document Time Limits on Debate and Lengths of Speeches.

 Debates normally continue until no member wishes to speak.
 Some Standing Orders or special orders provide for deadlines within which the Speaker can put the question, such as motions subjected to time allocation or closure.